warrenkc/speech-to-text/readme.md

+View the page at: https://warrenkc.github.io/speech-to-text/

-This webpage will allow for speech to text using Azure cognitive services in realtime using an audio input device on their device.
+This webpage will allow for speech to text using Azure cognitive services in realtime using an audio input device on their device. https://azure.microsoft.com/en-us/products/ai-services/
+Note: the subscription key is stored in your browser's local storage. https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage

-Features I want to add:
+**Features I want to add:**
-Allow to use on device speech to text if Azure is not available.
+*Allow to use on device speech to text if Azure is not available.
-Allow for speech translation.
+*Allow for speech translation.
+This means I can translate audio into another language text.
+Example: Mandarin speech into English text directly in one step.
-Improve the UI.
+*Improve the UI.